developer-zebra/developer-zebra-site/src/mx/4-4/security/threatmgr/index.md

 * **Unsolicited Alert** - This counter measure would send an explicit intent to an application.
 Provide and alert message, and the package and class name of the application you would like to notify.

 * **Signal Occurrence of Threat** - Select whether the occurrence of an externally detected Threat should be signaled.
-  * Send threat message - Provide a message to be sent, stating what custom threat has occurred.
+* **Send Threat message** - Provide a message to be sent, stating what custom threat has occurred.